-In open jet wind tunnels, where the microphones are usually out-of-flow (see Figure 3), the main difficulty is the presence of the shear layer between the wind tunnel model and the microphone array.
+In open jet wind tunnels, where the microphones are usually out-of-flow (see Figure 3), the main difficulty is the presence of the turbulent shear layer between the wind tunnel model and the microphone array.
 The shear layer causes loss of coherence between microphone signals (Ref.
 15), and, as a result, the beamforming process underpredicts the source levels.
 In fact, the predicted source levels become dependent on array size (Ref.
 16).
-The Source Power Integration technique (Refs.
+The source power integration technique (Ref.
 16) can be used to overcome this problem.

-In closed test sections (see Figure 4), where the microphones are usually mounted flush in the wall, the main issue is boundary layer noise.
-Boundary layer noise is of hydrodynamic nature, and is due to turbulence in the boundary layer.
-Boundary layer noise levels are often much higher than the levels of the sound radiated from the wind tunnel model.
+Figure 4 Set-up with microphone array in DNW-LST closed test section often much higher than the levels of the sound radiated from the wind tunnel model.
 This can severely affect the beamforming results.
-Fortunately, because boundary layer noise is incoherent from one microphone to the other, it will appear only in the auto-spectra, and not in the cross-spectra.
+Fortunately, because boundary layer noise is incoherent from one microphone to the other, it will appear only in the auto-spectra, and not in the crossspectra.
 Therefore, the commonly used workaround is to discard the microphone auto-spectra, and to process only the cross-spectra.